The stones of Stonehenge have endured centuries of weathering and erosion.

 Credit: ivanovsky | Shutterstock

-The new structure had a series of sarsen stones erected in the shape of a horseshoe, with every pair of these huge stones having a stone lintel connecting them.
+By 4,400 years ago, Stonehenge had changed again, having a series of sarsen stones erected in the shape of a horseshoe, with every pair of these huge stones having a stone lintel connecting them.
 In turn, a ring of sarsens surrounded this horseshoe, their tops connecting to each other, giving the appearance of a giant interconnected stone circle surrounding the horseshoe.

-By 4,300 years ago this monument had been expanded to include the addition of two bluestone rings, one inside the horseshoe and another between the horseshoe and the outer layer of interconnected sarsen stones.
+By 4,300 years ago, Stonehenge had been expanded to include the addition of two bluestone rings, one inside the horseshoe and another between the horseshoe and the outer layer of interconnected sarsen stones.

-This would be the end of major construction at Stonehenge.
-As time went on the monument fell into neglect and disuse, some of its stones fell over while other were taken away.
+Construction at Stonehenge slowed down around 4,000 years ago.
+As time went on the monument fell into neglect and disuse, some of its stones fell over while others were taken away.
 [In Photos: A Walk Through Stonehenge]

 One new theory about Stonehenge, released in 2012 by members of the Stonehenge Riverside Project, is that Stonehenge marks the “unification of Britain,” a point when people across the island worked together and used a similar style of houses, pottery and other items.